On The Opposite of Magic, writing and kumquats

 Q. What’s next?

-A. The first in a planned three-novel series.
-Called Subversive, it’s about a woman caught up in the anti-magic movement in an alternate twenty-first-century America run by wizards — and the wizard who alters the course of her life when he returns to town.
+A. The Clandestine Magic trilogy coming out in 2020, starting with Subversive.
+It’s about a woman caught up in the anti-magic movement in an alternate twenty-first-century America run by wizards—and the wizard who alters the course of her life when he returns to town.

 Q. Will The Opposite of Magic have a sequel?